Nimra786/api-automation/README.md

 # Reqres In

-Welcome to the Regres In Api project!
+Welcome to the Reqres In Api project!
 This project contains automated tests for API of ( https://reqres.in/ )

 ## Prerequisites